 Zika is carried by a certain kind of mosquito and, if it bites you, you might get the virus.
 Zika is also passed from person to person through blood or other fluids.
 It can be transmitted sexually or from a mother to her baby during birth.

-While it might be hard to keep mosquitos away, you can do things like wear bug spray, dump standing water out regularly, and get pest control treatment for areas that attract mosquitos.
+While it might be hard to keep mosquitoes away, you can do things like wear bug spray, dump standing water out regularly, and get pest control treatment for areas that attract mosquitoes.

 Here are places to find out more: